KessyRuth/react-basics/README.md

 Create a navbar component and export it, then import it in the root component.

 _____VIDEO 6 Adding Styles
+When we create a boiler plate react app it comes with some CSS styles for the root component.
+The styles are not only applied to the root component, bt they are also applied to ant component that is in the browser at that time.
+This is because React takes all the styles and adds them to the head element of the webpage.
+When you import styles to a component it is applied to the other components in the webpage, it does not scope the styles to a single component.

+CSS modules can be used to scope the styles or Style components.
+Index.css can be used as a global style sheet.

+Inline styling in JSX ---
+In Html we use the style property then add the CSS properties as a string value.
+In JSX we add the properties as a dynamic value using curly braces, double curly braces, one indicating it is a dynamic value and the other one is because the value itself is an object.

 _____VIDEO 7 Click Events and Functions
+There are a lot of events that occur on a website when a user browses it e.g. hover events, keyboard, click events etc.

+A function can be created in a component and linked to a button element or any other element, so that when a user clicks on it fires or returns a value.
+We do this using the onClick property and passing the name of the function as a dynamic value and reference.

+We do not add the parenthesis to the name of the function as it is usually done, this is because adding the parenthesis invokes the function and it returns a value before the user clicks on the button.

+When we want to pass an argument to the function when invoking it we use an anonymous function.
+<button onClick={()=> handleClickAgain('mario')}>Click me again</button>., doing this will not invoke the function until the user clicks, as it is wrapped in an anonymous function.
+When the user clicks it fires up the function then invokes the other one which passes in the argument.

+The events object or parameter typically refers to a data structure that holds information about events, such as user interactions or system notifications. const.handleClick = (e) => {}

 _____VIDEO 8 Using State (useState hook)
 The State of a component means, the data being used in a componentat that point in time.
 The state could be an array of values, booleans, strings or objects etc.